+Description:

-Description: U. T. El Paso is requesting approval to accept a gift from Dan Longoria of a statue to be placed in front of the east entrance of The Don Haskins Center.
+U. T. El Paso is requesting approval to accept a gift from the Jo Ann and Dan Longoria family of a statue to be placed in front of the east entrance of The Don Haskins Center.
 The late, legendary Don Haskins (nicknamed "The Bear") was head coach of The University of El Paso Miners (and the Texas Western College) men's basketball team from 1961 to 1991.
 In 1966, his team won the NCAA tournament, highlighting the end of racial segregation in college basketball.
 Haskins was admitted to the Naismith Memorial Basketball Hall of Fame in 1997.

 The statue, to be sculpted by artist Brian Hanlon, will be approximately seven feet tall and three feet in depth with an arm span of five feet in width, depicting the late Don Haskins in an iconic "bear hug" pose.
 The total weight of the statue is estimated to be 1,200 pounds.
 The statue is currently in the modeling phase and is anticipated to be completed by late fall of 2023.

 This piece of art will honor the late Coach Haskins who built the U. T. El Paso Miners men's basketball program into a respected athletic powerhouse over his 38 years of coaching the team.
 It is anticipated that the statue will be a popular gathering place for fans of all ages, serving as a reminder of the Coach's impact on the City of El Paso and the university.

 Brian Hanlon is a master sculptor, first rising to national prominence with the installation of "Olympian" in the 1990s.
 He uses a proprietary mix of metal to create a dramatic "living" bronze patina.
 This technique, along with his use of water-based clay enable his pieces to demonstrate action and movement in ways other artists often struggle to achieve.

+Donor:

-Donor: Dan Longoria is a prominent El Paso businessman.
-He owns nine Mattress Firm locations in the El Paso area and in Las Cruces, New Mexico, along with more than 2,000 other retail locations nationwide.
-From his beginnings as a mattress salesman for the company after high school, he worked his way up to ownership within the mattress chain.
-Mr. Longoria and his wife JoAnn support numerous El Paso area concerns, including the El Paso Symphony Orchestra, the Boys and Girls Clubs of El Paso, El Paso Pro-Musica, and Komen El Paso.
-Mr. Longoria has supported Miner Athletics, including both basketball and tennis, with gifts totaling more than \$50,000.
+Dan Longoria is a prominent El Paso businessman.
+He owns 15 Mattress Firm locations in the El Paso area.
+From his beginnings as a mattress salesman for the company after high school, he worked his way up to ownership mattress chain.
+Mr. Longoria and his wife Jo Ann support numerous El Paso area charities, including the El Paso Symphony Orchestra, the Boys and Girls Clubs of El Paso, El Paso Pro-Musica, and Komen El Paso.
+Mr. Longoria has supported Miner Athletics, including both basketball and tennis.